Oceanic deserts: Climatic and atmospheric conditions

 Oceanic deserts are influenced by several key atmospheric and climatic factors.
 Persistent high-pressure systems, known as subtropical highs, dominate these regions, leading to stable atmospheric conditions.
 The stable high-pressure zones prevent the development of deep convective clouds, which are necessary for rainfall.
 As a result, annual precipitation in oceanic deserts is minimal, comparable to the aridity observed in terrestrial deserts.

 Despite the low precipitation, oceanic deserts maintain a relatively high cloud fraction throughout the year (see figure 2).
 Coastal regions typically see stratus clouds, while offshore areas are characterized by stratocumulus clouds.
 Over the relatively warm ocean to the west, trade-wind cumuli are common.
 The cloud cover in these regions is largely non-precipitating, contributing to the persistent dry conditions.
 This is in contrast to continental deserts, which generally have clear skies with occasional, but often intense, rainfall events.

 A key feature of the atmospheric profile in oceanic deserts is the presence of the trade wind inversion.
-The vertical profiles of meteorological parameters such as temperature, humidity, and wind speed in oceanic deserts reveals sharp gradients at the inversion layer.
+The vertical profiles of meteorological parameters such as temperature, humidity, and wind speed in oceanic deserts reveal sharp gradients at the inversion layer.
 This inversion layer, found at an altitude of about 1 to 2 kilometers, acts as a cap that limits vertical mixing and the development of deep convective clouds and thus contributes to the suppression of precipitation.